Latest News

 Home > Equipment > Weapons >

 Capacity: A firearm’s capacity is the number of shots it can hold at one time.
-When making a full-attack action, you may fire a firearm as many times in a round as you have attacks, up to this limit, unless you can reload the weapon as a swift or free action while making a full-attack action.
+When making a full-attack action, you may fire a firearm as many times in a round as you have attacks or up to the remaining capacity (whichever comes first), unless you can reload the weapon as a swift or free action while making a full-attack action (You are still capped by the number of attacks you can make a turn).

-Range and Penetration: All firearms, except for shotguns when not firing slugs, resolve their attacks against touch AC when the target is within the first range increment, but this type of attack is not considered a touch attack for the purposes of feats such as Deadly Aim.
+• Modern Firearms: Modern firearms resolve their attacks against touch AC when the target is within the first five range increments, but this type of attack is not considered a touch attack for the purposes of feats such as Deadly Aim.
 At higher range increments, the attack resolves normally, including taking the normal cumulative –2 penalty for each full-range increment.
+Modern firearms have a maximum range of 10 range increments.

 Inappropriately-Sized Firearms: A firearm that is not suited to the size of its wielder is more difficult for that creature to use.
 A cumulative –2 penalty applies on attack rolls for each size category of difference between the size of its intended wielder and the size of its actual wielder.
 If the creature isn’t proficient with the firearm, a –4 non-proficiency penalty also applies.
 The measure of how much effort it takes to use a firearm (whether the firearm is designated as a small, medium, large, or huge firearm for a particular wielder) is altered by one step for each size category of difference between the wielder’s size and the size of the creature for which the firearm was designed.
 For example, a Small creature would treat a medium firearm built for a medium creature as a large firearm.
 If a firearm’s designation would be changed to something other than small, medium, large, or huge by this alteration, the creature can’t wield the firearm at all.